KameronKales/yancy/README.md

 /spam = requires your api_key and spam in the body of the request (in json) and returns a T/F for spam or ham /brain/rq = shows our internal redis interface /results/<jobid> = returns whether a job has completed yet

+For the project to run it must have access to a redis server and have a worker.py slave running as well

+Worker does not run automatically